 - Send photos and details of your proposed donation to the charity.

 - The charity will respond whether they’ll accept your donation.

-- It’s likely that you will either have to arrange delivery to the charity or the charity will pick up but will charge you a delivery fee.
+- You will likely either have to arrange delivery to the charity, or the charity will pick up but charge you a delivery fee.